AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getStoichiometryMatrix()

-   Returns the current stoichiomentry matrix, a :math:`n \times m` matrix where :math:`n` is the number of species which take place in reactions (floating species) and :math:`m` is the number of reactions.
+   Returns the current stoichiometry matrix, a :math:`n \times m` matrix where :math:`n` is the number of species which take place in reactions (floating species) and :math:`m` is the number of reactions.

    this is a line with "quotes"

-   When the LLVM back end is used (default) this always returns the current state of the stochiometric coeffecients, so if any of these are determined by any rule, this will return the currect value.
+   When the LLVM back end is used (default) this always returns the current state of the stochiometric coefficients, so if any of these are determined by any rule, this will return the current value.

-   :returns: an n by m numpy ndarray of the stoichiometrix coeffecients.
+   :returns: an n by m numpy ndarray of the stoichiometric coefficients.
    :rtype: numpy.ndarray